-Effect: The effect of the above condition is the possibility of funding loss and noncompliance with Section 158.33 of 14 CFR Part 158.
-Further, we recommend that CPA amend the PFC application to remove projects that have not been implemented and/or is not expected to materialize or are fully federally funded.
+Recommendation: We recommend CPA review the approved PFC project costs and comply with the requirements of Sections 158.13 and 158.33 of 14 CFR Part 158.
+Further, we recommend that CPA amend the PFC application to reduce the total PFC authority for approved projects to agree to actual costs.
+Lastly, we recommend that CPA amend the PFC application to remove projects that have not been implemented and/(or) are not expected to materialize or are fully federally funded.